Juvenile Accountability Block Grants (JABG)

 The goal of the JABG program is to reduce juvenile offending through accountability-based programs focused on juvenile offenders and the juvenile justice system.
 The basic premise underlying the JABG program is that both offender-focused and system-focused activities promote accountability.
 For the Juvenile Offender, accountability means an assurance of facing individualized consequences through which he or she is made aware of, and held responsible for the loss, damage, or injury perpetrated on a victim.
 For the Juvenile justice system, strengthening the systems requires an increased capacity to develop youth competence, to efficiently track juveniles through the system and to provide enhanced options such as restitution, community service, victim-offender mediation, and other restorative justice sanctions that reinforce the mutual obligations of an accountability-based juvenile justice system.

 The Juvenile Accountability Block Grants (JABG) Program is authorized under the Omnibus Crime control and Safe Streets Act of 1968 (42 U.S.C.
 3796ee).
 The Office of Juvenile Justice and Delinquency Prevention (OJJDP) has been delegated the authority to administer the JABG Program at the Federal Level.
-Michigan's Governor designated the Department of Human Services (DHS), Bureau of Juvenile Justice (BJJ) to provide program oversight and act as the fiduciary for the Juvenile Accountability Block Grant funds.
+Michigan's Governor designated the Department of Health and Human Services (MDHHS), Bureau of Juvenile Justice (BJJ) to provide program oversight and act as the fiduciary for the Juvenile Accountability Block Grant funds.

 Local Grant Eligibility is determined by using the federal formula of ¾ based on proportion of criminal justice expenses from the census bureau and ¼ based on localities proportion of Part I violent offenses.
-DHS, BJJ disperses these block grants to eligible local units of government for the development and implementation of programs that comply with program guidelines and fit within at least one of the seventeen purpose areas listed below
+MDHHS, BJJ disperses these block grants to eligible local units of government for the development and implementation of programs that comply with program guidelines and fit within at least one of the seventeen purpose areas listed below

 The state and each unit of local government applying to receive JABG funds must establish a Coordinated Enforcement Plan for reducing juvenile offending.
 The state coordinated enforcement plan is prepared by the Juvenile Accountability Block Grant (JABG) Advisory Board.
 The Chairperson of the JABG Advisory Board is Judge Patricia Gardner, Kent County Probate Court.
 The Local Coordinated Enforcement Plans are developed by a local Juvenile Crime Enforcement Coalition.
 The local Juvenile Crime Enforcement Coalition must include representation from law enforcement, schools, juvenile court, probation services, businesses, and non-profit social service organizations.